Attorney at Law

 Understanding Property Value

-FAQs About Eminent Domain and Condemnation in Georgia
+FAQs About Eminent Domain & Condemnation in Georgia

 1. Can the government take my property for any reason?

-No. The government can only take your property for public use, and they must compensate you fairly for it.
-They must also follow the legal process outlined in eminent domain law.
+No. The government can only take your property for a qualifying public use, and it must compensate you fairly.
+It must also follow the legal process established under Georgia eminent domain law.

-2. How do I know if the government is offering fair compensation?
+2. How do I know if the government’s compensation offer is fair?

-The government’s offer may not always reflect the true value of your property.
-It’s crucial to have an experienced attorney review the offer and, if necessary, obtain an independent appraisal to ensure you are being compensated fairly.
+The government’s offer often doesn’t reflect the true value of your property.
+Having an attorney review the offer and, if warranted, obtaining an independent appraisal is a reliable way to evaluate whether you’re being compensated fairly.

-3. Can I fight against the government taking my property?
+3. Can I challenge the government’s right to take my property?

-4. What if I don’t agree with the compensation offered?
+4. What if I disagree with the compensation offered?

-If you disagree with the compensation amount, you can negotiate or challenge the offer in court.
-Our attorneys can represent you throughout this process and fight for a fair settlement.
+You can negotiate or challenge the offer in court.
+We can represent you throughout that process and pursue the strongest available settlement.

 5. How long does the eminent domain process take?